Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 deployment entity.
 By this time, the extension configuration for the second level deployment is already evaluated which enables substitution to occur.

-In order to conform to the validation rules laid out in the Bicep design section, usages of the `extensionConfigs` function in non-secure property value expressions will not be allowed to access the `"auth"` property of an extension configuration.
+The language expression rules listed in the Bicep design discussion apply here as well, such as prohibition of secure deployment parameters.

 ### Microsoft.Resources/deployments API changes